 If you don’t know how much the project will last, just ask yourself:

 - Is it possible that it will end in the next month?
 Or maybe in two months?

 - For how many months did we sign an agreement with the client and what is the notice period?

 - What is the average required workload from the previous periods?
 What does my backlog look like?

 Don’t be afraid to ask yourself these questions and make assumptions.
 They will only get better and better with time.
-Thanks to software like Primetric, you can also get back to historical data after few months and, based on that, improve your future estimates.
+Thanks to software like Primetric, you can also get back to historical data after few months and, based on that, improve your future resource and cost estimates.

 9. Don’t forget about the tentative projects

 Just because a project is tentative doesn’t mean it shouldn’t become part of your planning process.
 These early allocations and reservations will help you to avoid overbooking later on when one project urgently requires the attention of one of your specialists.